BradhamLab/ncfs/readme.md

 The original paper uses the Manhattan distance when calculating distances between samples/features.
-While this implementation defaults to using this distance, weights comparable with published results were only found using the euclidean distance.
-However, while exact weights differed between distance metrics, the selected features did not.
+While this implementation defaults to using this metric, the exact weights differed between reported values.
+However, the *selected* features did not.
 Unfortunately, the original paper did not link to the code used, and I've been unable to find a public implementation of the aglorithm.

 ### Numerical stability